-Suicide is a highly traumatic event.
 Losing a loved one to suicide is very painful and leaves lasting consequences for the people who are left behind; the survivors of suicide.
-There are several different possible consequences and effects that the survivors of suicide might experience.
+Suicide is a highly traumatic event and there are many consequences and effects that the survivors of suicide might experience.

 Depression, sadness and grief are reactions that might occur after any loss, however, they might be felt more strongly after a loss by suicide.
 The person might feel crushed by feelings of guilt, shame and worthlessness, as they might feel a degree of responsibility for the suicide.

 Depression and grief can be felt very strongly.
 A person might develop suicidal ideas and ideas that they might rejoin their loved ones by committing suicide.
 The pain is very strong, so it could be a good idea to reach out to mental health professionals and work with the grief in a more secure setting.
 Professional help might be especially needed if there are suicidal ideas.

 Anger is another emotion that appears after a loss, but might be felt more strongly in a loss by suicide.
 The suicide survivor might feel anger at the person who committed suicide, but also at themselves, at other people (parents, friends, mental health professional, school authorities, etc.) who did not prevent the suicide.
 This is an emotion that is related to the grieving process.

 Trauma and shock

 The person may experience the after-effects of shock and trauma.
 It’s even possible to develop Post-Traumatic Stress Disorder, for which counseling and therapy might be needed.
 The effects might be linked to flashbacks, nightmares, excessive adherence or obsession with anything related to the person who committed suicide or related to suicide and that pose severe limitations of the person’s life, hope for the future and relationships.